How to effectively clean mountain bike brake pads for optimal performance

 Another common mistake is to use sandpaper or abrasive materials to scratch the surface of the pads.
 This can cause more harm than good and it reduces your brake pads’ performance.
 Instead, try gently rubbing the surface of the pads with a clean cloth or a soft brush.
 Additionally, make sure not to overheat your brake pads, especially if you’re using an aggressive cleaning method.
 Excessive heat can cause the brake pads to lose their effectiveness and also damage the caliper.

-Related Post: Best Tire Width for Mountain Bikes: A Guide to Choosing the Right Size.
+Related Post: Best Inner Tubes for Mountain Bikes: A Guide for Choosing the Right One

 Troubleshooting brake issues that affect performance.